blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/bluespawnIntroClass/Bluespawn.md

 <hr>

 ## If You Have More Time
+Looking for more practice?<br>
+The instructions below will walk you through using the Metasploit Handler.<br>

 ### Disabling Defender & Windows Firewall
 Let’s begin by disabling **Defender**.
 Simply run the following from an **Administrator PowerShell** prompt: